MiningMyBusiness/SP500-Data-Puller/README.md

 # S&P 500 Data Puller
-Downloads historical data of all tickers in the SP 500.
+Downloads historical data of all tickers in the S&P 500.

-"myWebscraper.py" has two main portions.
+"myWebscraper.py" has two main portions which are described below.

 ## Section 1: Scrape Wikipedia page with list of S&P 500 companies
 The first part of this code scrapes the relevant wikipedia page to get all the tickers in the S&P 500 according to the market sector and stores it in a python dictionary database.